thinkstudeo/laravel-rakshak/readme.md

     | Route Prefix
     |--------------------------------------------------------------------------
     |
-    | This value will be used as route prefix for all guardian routes.
+    | This value will be used as route prefix for all rakshak routes.
     |
     */
-    'route_prefix' => 'guardian',
+    'route_prefix' => 'rakshak',
     /*
     |--------------------------------------------------------------------------
     | Application's User Model